Baseball arbitration

 What is Baseball Arbitration?

-When should I use Baseball Arbitration?
+When Should You Use Baseball Arbitration?

 “In the event of a dispute arising under this agreement, the parties agree to submit the dispute to Baseball Arbitration.
 Each party shall submit to the arbitrator its final offer in writing, and the arbitrator shall select one of the submitted final offers in full settlement of the dispute.
 The arbitrator’s decision shall be final and binding on both parties.”

-Which contracts typically contain Baseball Arbitration?
+Which Contracts Typically Contain Baseball Arbitration?

 More Clauses from the Library